noahehall/theBookOfNoah/0current/haproxy.md

       - TODO

 # main features
+  - dynamic configuration
+    - runtime API: a unix socket to dynamically configure a running haproxy server,
+      - enable/disable servers, health checks, load balancing, etc

   - http routing: route incoming requests to services based on ANY data in the request head//body; e.g. url path, query string, headers, etc

   - load balancing: when services are replicated (to improve performance & resilience); the api gateway routes requests between them based on some balancing strategy
     - roundrobin: for quick and short requests
     - leastconn: for long lives connections, e.g. websockets
     - uri: route to services optimized to handle speicfic types of requests
-  - security

   - rate limiting: limit # of requests clients can make within a period of time
     - haproxy can track clients by IP, cookies, api tokens, headers, etc
-    - daily limit: useful when creating tiered services, e.g. free -> base > premium limits
+    - daily limit: useful when creating tiered services, e.g. free > base > premium limits
     - rate of requests: useful to prevent abuse/runaway processes

-  - monitoring
+  - monitoring: tells you HOW WELL something (doesnt) work
+    - i.e. you monitor an observable system

+  - observability: helps you DETECT what is/not WORKING and WHY
+    - a measure of how well internal states of a system can be inferred from knowledge of its external outputs; i.e. WTF IS GOING ON!!! (lol @willytarreau)
-  - observability
+    - features
+      - statistics dashboard: html stats page, view tabular data containing metrics for each frontend, backend & bind directive
+        - hit the runtime api and get the same data as json
+      - logs: hella shit related to each API call

   - connection queuing
   - authentication
   - device detection
+  - security

 ## enterprise modules
   - lb-update: read map files and refresh ACLs without reloading